Discover more from Grace Upon Grace

-This “sudden joyous turn” of “miraculous grace” is, indeed, what is announced in evangelium of Christ crucified.
+This “sudden joyous turn” of “miraculous grace” is, indeed, what is announced in the evangelium of Christ crucified.
 In fact, Tolkien proceeds to aver that the gospel itself is the greatest fairy story ever told, not only because it is evidently true but also because it contains the “Great Eucatastrophe” of Christian faith and joy.
 He continues:

-What makes pastoral ministry so supremely meaningful is that the Creator himself has, in unforeseen mercy, allowed for sinners to not only partake of this sudden and miraculous grace, but also to participate in the grand fairy-story of man’s redemption.
+What makes pastoral ministry so supremely meaningful is that the Creator himself has, in unforeseen mercy, allowed sinners to not only partake of this sudden and miraculous grace but also to participate in the grand fairy story of man’s redemption.
 Such is why Patrick Fairbairn refers to pastors as “the special keepers and dispensers of Heaven’s peculiar treasure!”
-Because in the pronouncement of God’s eucatastrophic gospel, they become “living conduits of that divine word which God Himself delights to magnify above all His name!”3 Therefore, whether you’re in the urban or the rural context, the worth and value of your ministry is tied exclusively to Christ.
+Because in the pronouncement of God’s eucatastrophic gospel, they become “living conduits of that divine word which God Himself delights to magnify above all His name!”
+(59).
+Therefore, whether you’re in the urban or rural context, the worth and value of your ministry are tied exclusively to Christ.
 Not stats or analytics or ballooning budgets or snazzy social media or filled parking lots.
 Rather, ministerial success has for its chief measure the proclamation of the gloriously good news of Jesus’s passion and resurrection which secures for sinners a joyous turn from death to life.

 Such is the message that formed and shaped my calling to the pastorate of Stonington Baptist Church in Paxinos, Pennsylvania.
 I recently asked to talk about this amazing transition from South Florida to rural Pennsylvania on the “Rural Pastor’s Talk” podcast.
 It was such a joy to share my heart for the ministry with these fellow pastors.
 So, if you can spare a few minutes, watch and listen as I share my passion for the gospel in this encouraging interview.
 Blessings!